 Apple also recently confirmed to Pocketlint that Center Stage won’t work with pets.

-Following the announcement of Apple’s Center Stage, Google also announced that its Meet app will be getting a similar autozoom feature for Google Workspace subscribers 1.
+Following the announcement of Apple’s Center Stage, Google also announced that its Meet app will be getting a similar autozoom feature for Google Workspace subscribers Google Workspace is the company’s paid subscription service for professionals.

 The details of how the feature will work are a little blurry at the moment.
 One of the main questions that arise is how the feature will work without a wide-angle camera, which not all laptops have.
 There are more questions: will Meet’s autozoom feature take into consideration variables that occur while in a video call like Apple’s Center Stage does?
 Will you be able to turn the feature off during a video call?
-2
+That’s a concern I have with Center Stage as well, to be honest.

 Google says it will launch the new version of Google Meet which also brings other cosmetic changes to the video calling platform sometime in the coming months.